miracle-wm-org/miracle-wm-wiki/docs/configuration/action_key.md

 ```

 ## Value
-A `Modifier` string, which is defined as a name in the following table:
+A `modifier` string, which is defined as a name in the following table:

 | Name | Description |
 | ---- | ----------- |